Southgate station (Edmonton)

-Southgate station is an Edmonton Light Rail Transit station in Edmonton, Alberta.
+Southgate station is an Edmonton LRT station in Edmonton, Alberta.
 It is served by the Capital Line.
 It is a ground-level station located next to the Southgate Centre shopping mall and the Southgate Transit Centre at 51 Avenue and 111 Street.

 The station was officially opened on April 24, 2010, with regular service commencing on April 25, 2010.

 Southgate LRT Station provides an important transit connection between southwest Edmonton neighbourhoods, the University of Alberta and downtown Edmonton.

 Station layout

 The station has a 123-metre long centre-loading platform that can accommodate two trains at the same time, one on each side of the platform.
 The platform is exactly nine metres wide.
 It also has a grade-separated pedestrian overpass connecting the station to Southgate Centre and the Southgate Transit Centre to the east and the Malmo Plains neighbourhood to the west.The transit centre features two 20 ft brick boots, titled Immense Mode, a public art piece by Dawn Detarando and Bryan McArthur.